ninosalonen/crappy-bird/README.md

 # Crappy bird

 A crappy verison of flappy bird with simple 2D graphics.
 This was a small course project where the idea was to get familiar with some different language or paradigm.
+I tried to experiment with pattern matching (If statements would have been ofc a better choice for many cases here), closures and iterators where ever possible.

 ## Development